devcode1981/File-Provider-Storage/README.md

 # GitLab Development Kit

 The GDK runs a GitLab development environment isolated in a directory.
-This environment contains GitLab CE, CI and Runner.
+This environment contains GitLab CE and Runner.
 This project uses Foreman to run dedicated Postgres and Redis processes for GitLab development.
 All data is stored inside the gitlab-development-kit directory.
 All connections to supporting services go through Unix domain